xoxosweden.com

 Advent

-The first Sunday of Advent is just as important as Lucia in Sweden.
+This year on Sunday, December 1 the time had come to light the first candle of Advent.
+The four Sundays of Advent are just as important as Lucia in Sweden.
 Advent - the four weeks leading up to Christmas.
 More»

 The American Thanksgiving

-Our 151st Thanksgiving in the U.S. For our readers outside the U.S., here’s a brief history of the American Thanksgiving: More»
+Our 153rd Thanksgiving in the U.S. For our readers outside the U.S., here’s a brief history of the American Thanksgiving: The first Thanksgiving on American soil goes back to the first Pilgrims and their second year, 1621, at the settlement in Plymouth, Massachusetts.
+More»

 Happy 'Scandinavian' Thanksgiving in America!